yuriyzhupikov/incredibleDiction/README.md

 # Incredible Diction App (Test Console Version)

 Welcome to the test version of the **Incredible Diction App**!
 This application helps you train your diction skills in an engaging and interactive way.
+<br>This version still supports definitions of simple phrases.
 ---

 ## 📄 Description